Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/README.md

     vault_client = VaultClient(vault_url=vault_url, credentials=credentials)
 ```
 ## Key concepts
+### Vault
-* Vault: A user can create a key vault and gain full access and control over it.
+  A user can create a key vault and gain full access and control over it.
 When using Key Vault, application developers no longer need to store security information in their application.
-Not having to store security information in applications eliminates the need to make this information part of the code
+Not having to store security information in applications eliminates the need to make this information part of the code.

-* Soft-delete: Key Vault's soft delete feature allows recovery of the deleted vaults and vault objects, known as soft-delete.
-Soft-delete is an optional Key Vault behavior and is not enabled by default in this release.
-Specifically, it addresses the following scenarios:

-  * Support for recoverable deletion of a key vault
-  * Support for recoverable deletion of key vault objects (ex. keys, secrets, certificates)
+### Vault Client:
+A vault client performs interactions with the Keys and Secrets client for creating and getting an instance of the Keys/Secrets client.
+An asynchronous and synchronous, VaultClient, client exists in the SDK allowing for selection of a client based on an application's use case.

 ## Examples
 The following sections provide several code snippets covering some of the most common Key Vault related tasks, including: